Elopteryx/upload-parser/README.md

 This will allow a much better use of system resources, no more waiting threads.

 The library has two components.
 The core module is written for plain servlets, although it can work with any web framework that allows access to the HttpServletRequest instance, for example Spring WebMVC.
-The jaxrs module is still work in progress, I'm still experimenting with it.
-In the future it should allow you to write compact and reusable code for your endpoints.
+The JAX-RS module allows you to handle the uploaded parts as automatically injected method parameters when using the JAX-RS runtime.

 Features
 --------